Interstate & International Ancillary Successions Lawyers in New Orleans

 When an estate includes property in a foreign country, it can be extremely helpful to have an attorney who is familiar with the legal processes and the legal community in that country.
 At Stephenson, Chávarri & Dawson, we maintain professional connections with attorneys throughout Central and South America, Spain and other European countries, Africa and Asia.
 Our attorneys’ fluency in Spanish allows us to deal directly with authorities in Latin America, and we are willing to travel anywhere in the world if it is necessary to protect our clients’ interests.

 A much more common situation arises when the estate of a deceased Louisiana resident includes property elsewhere in the U.S., or when a deceased resident of Texas or another state owns property in Louisiana.

-The attorneys of Stephenson, Chávarri & Lambert can offer sound legal guidance and experienced representation in these matters and can help heirs and successors ensure that their rights — and their loved ones’ wishes — are respected in any jurisdiction.
+The attorneys of Stephenson, Chávarri & Dawson can offer sound legal guidance and experienced representation in these matters and can help heirs and successors ensure that their rights—and their loved ones’ wishes—are respected in any jurisdiction.

 Contact Us Regarding an Interstate or International Ancillary Succession

 At Stephenson, Chávarri & Dawson, our attorneys have generations of clients in New Orleans, across the country and around the globe with estate planning and probate matters that are governed by Louisiana law.
 Contact us to discuss any interstate or international ancillary succession issue.